akhilthirunalveli/KnowMyStatus-KMS/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, email support@knowmystatus.com or join our [Discord community](https://discord.gg/knowmystatus).

 ---